Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: Conclusion

 \section{Conclusion}

-In this work, we addressed the challenging problem of channel estimation for RAQRs, which are characterized by a unique, non-linear biased phase retrieval signal model.
-Moving beyond the limitations of classic iterative algorithms and data-agnostic black-box models, we proposed a novel model-driven URformer architecture by unrolling a stabilized version of the physically-grounded EM-GS algorithm.
-The each unrolling layer of the proposed URformer is composed of a learnable neural filter, a stabilizing gate, and a channel Transformer module, allowing it to overcome the limitations of classic iterative methods.
+In this letter, we investigated the channel estimation for RAQRs, which are characterized by a non-linear biased phase retrieval signal model from the measurement of holographic snapshots.
+Moving beyond the limitations of classic iterative algorithms and data-agnostic black-box models, we proposed a novel model-driven URformer architecture by unrolling a stabilized version of the classic EM-GS algorithm.
+Each unrolling layer of the proposed URformer is composed of a learnable neural filter, a stabilizing gate, and a channel Transformer module, allowing it to overcome the limitations of classic iterative methods.
 Numerical results demonstrated that the proposed URformer significantly outperformed the existing algorithms and showed substantially higher pilot efficiency.
-Furthermore, its vast performance advantage over black-box CNN and Transformer baselines validates the power of the model-driven deep learning paradigm.